Komodo-pty/hades-PrivEsc/README.md

 # Work in progress
 Hades & Charon are in the early stages of development.
 I'm still testing & refining these scripts, so expect major updates in the future.

+# Related Projects
+Check out the rest of the Pentesting Pantheon:

+Perform recon to see everything your target is hiding with Argus (https://github.com/Komodo-pty/argus-recon/)

+Prepare your next attack with Ares (https://github.com/Komodo-pty/ares-attack)

+Hunt for shells with Artemis (https://github.com/Komodo-pty/artemis-hunter)